 While all of those tasks are important, discovering the right international school is essential.
 Moving abroad is an enormous transition for children.
 Adapting to new surroundings, finding a new friend circle, and possibly having to learn a new language – that’s a lot, regardless of age.

 But with the appropriate research before and after relocating, expats can easily find the best educational fit for their kids and help them breeze through what’s likely the biggest change they’ve experienced in their short lives.

-The American School in Switzerland (TASIS), which operates international schools across the globe, shared their advice on how expats can conduct the search for the ideal educational for their children.
+The American School in England (TASIS), which operates international schools across the globe, shared their advice on how expats can conduct the search for the ideal educational for their children.
 TASIS’s checklist brings up a collection of important topics that parents should consider when researching international schools.

 Related: Special Education Needs 2018